HuizhouGrocery/Clock-in-and-clock-out/README.md

   <img src="screenshot/1.jpg" width="510" title="hover text">
 </p>

 This time we put all code into one Class and let our code become more concise and reduce  lines of code.
 We just focus on function name and self.
-It is easier to read all functions..
+It is easier to read all functions.

 Let us run our laptop app, and we could change it to a dark theme.
 You could use PyInstaller if you need it.